-The SVC-based WATM supports SVCs as well a PVCs.
+The ROLC model supports SVCs as well a PVCs.
+It is currently work in progress in the ROLC working group in the IETF.
 Endstations do not necessarily share a common IP level network prefix, and multiple SNAP address formats and negotiation of parameters (such as MTU (maximum transfer unit) size or method of encapsulation) are supported.
-Further features are that the SVC-based WATM is not part of a single administrative group (which makes security an important consideration), and the need for a distributed address resolution protocol and billing scheme.
+The associated next hop routing protocol (NHRP) performs address resolution to accomplish direct connections across IP subnet boundaries.
+The fact that ROLC based networks are not part of a single administrative group creates several interesting issues, such as security considerations and the need for a billing scheme.

 Ohta's "conventional" model has the same network layer architecture as the standard IP model, including its subnet architecture.
-However, IP level routers are assumed to be able to forward data cell by cell, yielding a possible latency advantage.
+However, IP level routers are assumed to be able to forward data cell by cell, yielding a possible latency advantage ([Cole et al., 1996, §8.3]).

 Peer models are motivated by the rationale that routing complexities of future ATM networks will be similar to routing over complex internets.
-The possibility to embed IP level routing within the ATM network fabric leads to peer models where IP routers are placed on a peer basis with corresponding entities in an ATM network.
+The possibility to embed IP level routing within the ATM network fabric leads to peer models where IP routers are placed on a peer basis with corresponding entities in an ATM network ([Cole et al., 1996, §8.4]).